clear-code/ieview-we/README.md

+# Project Status

+This project will no longer be updated and no future updates are planned.
+Please consider using [BrowserSelector](https://gitlab.com/clear-code/browserselector) as the alternative.

 # IE View WE

 Provides ability to open pages and links by Internet Explorer (Cloned IE View based on WebExtensions-based.)